epicercaner/forumsimulatorarchive/README.md

 # Forum Simulator Code Archive
 Archive for code used in the forum simulator Hypixel Forums Forum Game, which can be found [here](https://hypixel.net/threads/forum-simulator-final-season-october-1st-to-december-31st.2020268/)

-2 files are included in this archive<br>
+2 files are included in this archive, which is used independently.<br>
 &emsp;&emsp;forumsim3.py<br>
 &emsp;&emsp;boost.py<br>
 The functions of which is detailed below: